lash0000/lash/BUGS.md

 ## Known bugs (little)

-In firefox mobile especially with firefox mobile alternatives, my outfit font doesn't really show properly.
+- For some cases,in firefox mobile especially with other firefox mobile alternatives, my `outfit` font doesn't really show properly.

 ## Other Stories